 Bulgakov Museum.
 The museum is open in the so-called “house of Turbins”, where the writer lived from 1906 to 1919.
 The heroes of the novel “The White Guard” were living in this house.
 St. Andrew Descent, 13.
 Opening hours: 10:00-18:00 (in winter 10:00-17:00), day off - Wednesday.

-Museum of the Great Patriotic War.
+The Museum of the Great Patriotic War.
 This grandiose memorial complex was built in 1981.
 The colossal 62-meter statue of the Motherland (102 meters with a pedestal) is made of special stainless steel.

-In total, the collection includes more than 300 wooden buildings of the 17th-20th centuries brought from different parts of the country.
+In total, the collection includes more than 300 wooden buildings of the 17th-20th centuries, brought from different parts of the country.
 Pirogovo Village.
 Opening hours: 9:00-17:00, day off - Wednesday.

-Museum of Art.
+The Museum of Art.
 One of the oldest and largest museums in Ukraine with a unique collection of paintings and sculptures (about 40 thousand exhibits).
 Grushevskiy Street, 6.
 Opening hours: 10:00-18:00, day off - Monday, Tuesday.

-National Museum of Medicine.
+The Museum of Medicine.
 The exhibition shows the development of medicine in Ukraine from ancient times to the present day.
 The museum has a lot of paintings on the topic.

-Museum of Medicine of Ukraine is one of the biggest and most original museums of medicine not only in Ukraine but also in Europe.
+It is one of the biggest and most original museums of medicine not only in Ukraine but also in Europe.
 B. Khmelnytsky Street, 37.
 Opening hours: 10:00-17:30, day off - Sunday.

 Khanenko’s Museum.
 The museum has a collection of Western European art of the 14th-18th centuries (paintings, drawings, sculptures), and a huge collection of art of the Middle and Far East.
 Tereschenkovskaya Street, 15-17.
 Opening hours: 10:30-17:30, days off - Monday, Tuesday.

-The exhibition includes more than 30 thousand exhibits telling about the origin of the Earth, its structure and evolution, plant and animal life, and the history of material culture of the tribes and peoples who lived on the territory of Ukraine.
+The exhibition includes more than 30 thousand exhibits telling us about the origin of the Earth, its structure and evolution, plant and animal life, and the history of material culture of the tribes and peoples who lived on the territory of Ukraine.
 B. Khmelnytsky Street, 15.
 Opening hours: 10:00-17:00, days off - Monday, Tuesday.

 Chernobyl Museum.
 The exhibition is devoted to the Chernobyl accident occurred in 1986.
-About 7 thousand exhibits are presented (declassified documents, maps, photographs, special equipment, personal belongings of the liquidators, and items from the exclusion zone).
+About 7 thousand exhibits are presented (declassified documents, maps, photographs, special equipment, personal belongings of liquidators, and items from the exclusion zone).